magicmatatjahu/adi/README.md

 - Handle useWrappers (on Decorate example) in the definition (currently they are evaluated each time for instance, even for singleton).
 For appropriate instance it should evaluates only one time - handled by DECORATOR_ID value.
 - Add wrappers for components // ADI treats components as provdiers to it works
 - Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection
+- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors? - treat imported records as collection of imported records

 ## IMPLEMENTED PARTIALLY BUT IT WORKS